 Counseling and Psychotherapy in Atlanta

 I’m John Ballew and I’m a Licensed Professional Counselor.
 My passion is helping people build happier lives and stronger relationships.
-It is my joy to provide a safe space to work with all sorts of people; my style is engaged, supportive and nonjudgmental.
-I’ve been a professional counselor in private practice Atlanta for more than 25 years.
+I’ve been a psychotherapist for more than 25 years and I know that consulting a therapist isn’t always easy, especially if you’re new to the process.
+I strive to create a safe space for our work.
+My style is engaged, supportive and nonjudgmental.

 Let's get started.